Asymmetric Methodological Restraint (AMR)

 The neurobiology response deserves careful engagement.
 It does not require physicalism: even within a consciousness-first framework, human minds share near-identical biological architecture, so some convergence in altered-state phenomenology is expected from shared hardware alone.
 This is a legitimate point.
 Shared architecture predicts convergent forms of experience — similar categories of altered state, similar emotional registers, perhaps similar visual geometry.

-But the reported features of these experiences go beyond what shared architecture straightforwardly predicts: heightened rather than degraded cognition under severe neurological compromise; content that is novel, specific, and sometimes independently verifiable; convergence not merely on the type of experience but on its specific content across independent observers within the same event; and reports that contradict the experiencer’s prior beliefs rather than confirming them.
-Whether these reported features withstand rigorous scrutiny is precisely the question that warrants investigation — and that investigation is what faces asymmetric barriers.
+But the reports also describe features that, if borne out, exceed what shared architecture alone would predict: heightened rather than degraded cognition under severe neurological compromise; content that is novel, specific, and sometimes independently verifiable; convergence not merely on the type of experience but on its specific content across independent observers within the same event; and reports that contradict the experiencer’s prior beliefs rather than confirming them.
+Whether these reported features withstand rigorous scrutiny is precisely the question that warrants investigation — and that investigation is what AMR forecloses.
 The point for this essay is not that these reports establish a conclusion, but that the realist criterion of convergent independent observation is suspended precisely when the content is inconvenient.
 (For detailed engagement with the empirical evidence, see Anomalous Phenomena and Consciousness (apc).)

 There is also a deeper structural issue about the nature of phenomenological evidence itself.
 Instrument-based observation — the paradigm of third-person science — accesses the extrinsic appearance of phenomena: what processes look like from outside, measured, mathematized, reproduced in laboratories.
 Phenomenological report accesses the intrinsic character of experience: what it is like, from the inside, for the subject undergoing it.
 These are different evidential modalities, suited to different aspects of reality.
 Demanding that phenomenological evidence meet instrument-based standards — reproducible on command, readable by equipment, formalizable in equations — is not methodological rigor.
 It is the application of one evidential paradigm’s criteria to a domain where they do not apply, while treating the mismatch as evidence of the domain’s unreliability rather than the criteria’s inapplicability.
 That move is itself an instance of asymmetric methodological restraint.